-HAWTHORNE (CNS) - Hawthorne-based SpaceX will attempt today to launch another batch of satellites into orbit as it continues efforts to build a worldwide low-cost internet service.
+HAWTHORNE (CNS) - Hawthorne-based SpaceX will attempt to launch another 60 satellites into orbit today as it continues efforts to build a worldwide wireless internet array.

-Following the launch, SpaceX will again attempt to recover the first stage of the Falcon 9 rocket by landing it on a barge floating in the Atlantic ocean.
-The company has essentially perfected the recovery process, which was conceived in an effort to slash the cost of launches by allowing rockets to be reused.
+Following the launch, SpaceX will attempt to recover the first stage of the rocket by landing it on a “droneship'' floating in the Atlantic Ocean.
+It will also attempt to recover the two-piece fairing, or protective nosecone, using a separate ship.